 - Mainly at speeds of 60mph

-The repair routine is only described as “Restore Vehicle Configuration” routine.
-The repair routine advises the repair technician to clear any codes and follow the on screen prompts, which we obviously do not have access to.
+The repair routine is only described as the “Restore Vehicle Configuration” routine.
+The repair routine advises the repair technician to clear any codes and follow the on-screen prompts, which we obviously do not have access to.

 Power Steering Module Software Update

-There was a second TSB released on the December 06, 2019 with a TSB# 10170383.
-This TSB addresses the Power Steering software module which needs to be updated after the After the Steering Gear or Pump was replaced.
+There was a second TSB released on December 06, 2019, with TSB# 10170383.
+This TSB addresses the Power Steering software module which needs to be updated after the Steering Gear or Pump was replaced.

 Steering Lock Mechanism